minio/minio-js/docs/API.md

 <a name="copyObject"></a>
 ### copyObject(bucketName, objectName, sourceObject, conditions[, callback])

-Copy a source object into a new object in the specied bucket.
+Copy a source object into a new object in the specified bucket.

 __Parameters__